millicast/rn-sample-millicast/README.md

 ## Requirements and supported platforms

-The application is meant to run on mobile Android and iOS
+The application is meant to run on Android mobiles, Android TV's and iOS devices

 ### Environment Set Up